uviclibraries/genai-vibe-code-intro/20-audio-recording.md

 Step 1
 {: .label .label-step}

 - Open the charging case.
-The transmitter (TX) and receiver (RX) **power on automatically** when you lift them out, and they come pre-linked from the factory.
+The microphone transmitter (TX) and receiver (RX) **power on automatically** when you lift them out, and they come pre-linked from the factory.
 - If a unit is off, **press and hold its power button for two seconds**.
 Check that the status LED on the receiver is **solid green**, which means the TX and RX are linked and ready.
+- NOTE: Do not connect the receiver to you phone until after the receiver has connected to the microphone transmitter.
 {: .step}

 ![DJI Mic Mini charging case, open, with callouts on: 1 the transmitters, 2 the receiver, 3 the receiver status LED](images/audio-01.png)